fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `is_vendor` (Boolean) Field usage depends on `service` value:
 	- Service `amazon_selling_partner`: Whether or not you have a Vendor Account.
 Default value: `false`.
 - `json_delivery_mode` (String) Field usage depends on `service` value:
+	- Service `aws_cost_report`: Control how your JSON data is delivered into your destination
 	- Service `azure_blob_storage`: Control how your JSON data is delivered into your destination
 	- Service `box`: Control how your JSON data is delivered into your destination
 	- Service `dropbox`: Control how your JSON data is delivered into your destination